valleyofdoom/PC-Tuning/README.md

 <h2 id="consider-windows-version">6.2.
 Consider Windows Version</h2>

 Consider what Windows version you will be using because some settings listed in this section depend on the Windows version being used (search for *"Windows"* in this section).
-Read section [10.2.
-What Version of Windows Should You Use?](#what-version-of-windows-should-you-use) to help decide which version best suits your requirements.
+Read section [What Version of Windows Should You Use?](#what-version-of-windows-should-you-use) to help decide which version best suits your requirements.

 <h2 id="bios-recovery-methods">6.3.
 BIOS Recovery Methods</h2>